AEmotionStudio/ComfyUI-DiscordSend/README.md

    - If you experience files overwriting each other, ensure multiple users aren't sharing the same output directory

 5. **GitHub Integration Issues**
-   - Verify your token has proper permissions (needs 'repo' scope)
+   - Verify your token has proper permissions (needs 'public_repo' scope)
    - Ensure the repository exists and you have write access
    - Check that the file path is valid and doesn't conflict with existing directories